DigitalHistory/dhu235/website/content/assignment/reflection-2-the-ruin.md

     parent: "Assignments"
 ---

-Before completing this assignment, read the **recently revised, HTML version** of te handout “[The Ruin: Digital Literary Studies](/assignment/reflection-2-handout)” and carry out the exercises it asks you to do.
+Before completing this assignment, read the **recently revised, HTML version** of the handout “[The Ruin: Digital Literary Studies](https://digitalhistory.github.io/wdw235/assignment/reflection-2-handout/)” and carry out the exercises it asks you to do.

 1. What is _The Ruin_?
 Briefly describe the poem and its themes.
 State what passage you are focusing on and analyze its poetic characteristics, as discussed in class.
 Be specific; cite poem by line numbers.
 Cite Echard's online translation correctly using the citation format of your choice.